effessdev/reptclip-vscode/README.md

-# ReptClip (VS Code Extension)
+# ReptClip for VS Code - Fast Context for Your ChatBot

-A panel-based reimplementation of the [ReptClip](https://github.com/effessdev/reptclip) CLI idea: turn your project into clean Markdown context for an LLM chat, without leaving the editor and without needing to quote every glob pattern.
+Turn a project directory into clean Markdown context for an LLM chat (no `.gitignore`ed files), and copies it straight to your clipboard.

+*Preview image placeholder*

+> **Note:** If you are looking for the original ReptClip (the CLI version), here is the link: [ReptClip](https://github.com/effessdev/reptclip)

 ## What's different from the CLI